 2. Failure to Pay Penalty

-When you don’t pay the taxes reported on your return in full by the April 15th due date, the IRS charges a failure to pay penalty.
+When you don’t pay the taxes reported on your return in full by the April 15 due date (July 15 for 2019 returns), the IRS charges a failure to pay penalty.
 The penalty is 0.5% of the tax not paid by the due date.
 This penalty applies every month or part of a month that your payment is late until your tax bill is paid in full or until the penalty reaches 25% of the tax owed.

 For example, say you filed your 2018 return that was due on April 15, 2019 on May 30, 2019, and your return had a balance due of $500, which you paid on the same date.
 The IRS would charge both failure to file and failure to pay penalties for two months (April and May).
 The penalties would be calculated as follows: